Lohne, Germany

 Lohne (Oldenburg) (/de/; Northern Low Saxon: Lohn) is a town in the district of Vechta, in Lower Saxony, Germany.
-It is located approximately 8 km south-west of Vechta.
+It is located about 8 km south-west of Vechta.
 The town lies on the A1 freeway between Bremen and Osnabrück.

 Geography

 Geographical position

 Lohne lies in the Oldenburg Münsterland between Oldenburg to the north and Osnabrück to the south.
 Through the city goes the Weser-Ems-watershed from north to south.
 In the east is the catchment area of the Hunte and in the west the catchment area of the Hase, which lies on a Geest, part of the Dammer Berge.

 To the east of Lohne lies the Großes Moor, a raised bog.
 To the west lies the "Dinklager Becken", a great lowland.
 Drainage occurs by the rivulets "Hopener Mühlenbach" and "Bokerner Bach" into the Hase and "Dadau" into the Hunte.

 In the east, next to the "Großes Moor" lie two more raised bogs, the "Brägeler Moor" and the "Südlohner Moor".
 The "Südlohner Moor" is a protected landscape.
 A small part of the "Steinfelder Moor" is protected too.
 It lies in Kroge-Ehrendorf, south of the federal road B214.